srinivasbanoth1988/my-angular-app/README.md

 1. Clone the GIT Repository
 2. Import project into any IDE like Intellij using pom.xml
 3. Run App from Intellij Configuration straight away
-4. (Or) Go to AruNumGeneratorApplication File -> Right Click -> Run
+4. (Or) Go to MyAngularApp File -> Right Click -> Run
+5. Application by default runs on port 8090

 ## Docker hub image run command